wadmiraal/wadmiraal.net/jekyll-src/about.markdown

 Other than that, I like the classic, boring, I've-read-that-before-stuff, like movies, music, spending time with my family and friends, etc.

-Eventhough I'm mainly a front-end developer, I try out many different languages and try to keep up with the rapidly changing technology landscape.
+Even though I'm mainly a back-end developer, I try out many different languages and try to keep up with the rapidly changing technology landscape.
 At the time of writing, I'm digging into [Haskell](http://www.haskell.org).

-Other than Javascript code, HTML markup and CSS styles, a large portion of my time goes into PHP and Drupal code.
+Other than PHP and Drupal, a large portion of my time goes into Javascript code, HTML markup and CSS styles.

-## Find Me Online
+## Find me online

 <a class="about-links" href="http://twitter.com/wadmiraal"><i class="icon icon-twitter3 icon--inline"></i> Twitter</a>
 <a class="about-links" href="http://drupal.org/u/wadmiraal"><i class="icon icon-drupal icon--inline"></i> Drupal</a>